Traces of Contacts between the Turkic People and Indo-Europeans in Vocabularies

 Gr χορτοσ “kraal”, Lat hortus “garden”, OG gardon “garden” – Cuv karta “fence”.

 Lat abbas “abbot” – Chuv. apăs “priest”.
-This word is not considered in etymological dictionary of Latin (Walde A.1965) and considered to be borrowed through Greek from the Aramaic (abbā "father").
+This word is not considered in the etymological dictionary of Latin (Walde A. 1965) and is considered to be borrowed through Greek from the Aramaic (abbā "father").
 First, the word was used in prayer in the sense of "my father" (Kluge Friedrich.
 1989, 7).
 But Cuv apăs "priest," which originated from the ancient Turkic word for the immediate family, including the father (aba/apa) as a source of borrowing should have preference, because when borrowing from Aramaic and using in prayers, word abbās should be used when handling to God, and not to His servants.

 Lat amicus “friend” – Chuv. ami “friend, brother”.
 The Latin word is considered to be borrowed from an unknown language (W.)

 Lat arca “box” – Chuv arča “chest”.
-The Latin word is derived from arceō “close” related to Gr αρκεω “save” (W).
+The Latin word is derived from arceō “close”, related to Gr αρκεω “save” (W).

 Lat artemisia “wormwood” – Chuv armuti “wormwood”.
 Germ Wermut “wormwood” pertains here too.